hyli-org/hyliquid/README.md

 [![Twitter][twitter-badge]][twitter-url]
 </div>

-Hyliquid is our end-to-end demonstration that Hyli’s purpose-built stack for zkVM workloads makes it straightforward to ship private, performant, non-custodial trading systems.
-The entire project—contracts, backend, prover, APIs, and frontend—is fully open source and runs on a RISC-V friendly toolchain (SP1).
-If you are familiar with Lighter’s architecture, Hyliquid follows the same high-level pattern but removes the black boxes: every component is auditable and reproducible.
+**Hyliquid** uses Hyli's purpose-built stack to ship a private, performant, non-custodial trading system.

+The project is fully open source and auditable for a perfect mix of privacy and compliance.

+Hyliquid follows the same high-level pattern as [Lighter](https://assets.lighter.xyz/whitepaper.pdf) but removes the black boxes: every component is auditable and reproducible.

+## Key features

+- 🕶️ Orders, balances, and fills stay offchain and private
+- ⚡ Sub-second UX: instant interactions while proofs run asynchronously
+- 🔐 Non-custodial by design
+- 🧱 All components are auditable, open-source, without black boxes

 ## Why Hyli?

+- Hyli natively verifies proofs, including the SP1 proofs used for Hyliquid.
+- The Hylix toolsuite and SDKs reduce boilerplate on the prover side.
+-

 - **zkVM-native from day one** – Hyli bakes proof-friendly concepts (lanes, contract identities, blob transactions) directly into its node APIs.
 We never had to fight the runtime to integrate SP1 proofs.
 - **Purpose-built tooling** – The `hy` CLI, module system, and SDKs handle key management, block subscriptions, and proof submission out of the box, reducing boilerplate on the prover side.
 - **RISC-V everywhere** – Contracts compile to SP1’s RISC-V target, and the same artifacts are consumed by both the fast path and the prover.
 Developer environments stay portable.
 - **No trade-offs** – Hyliquid stays private (no private data published onchain), performant (fast-path execution in Rust), and non-custodial (proofs anchor state on-chain).
 We never had to pick only two of the three.

-## End-to-End Flow

-1. **User action** – A trader submits an authenticated request via the frontend.
-Headers include `x-identity`, `x-public-key`, and `x-signature`, which `AuthHeaders::from_headers` validates before processing.
-2. **Fast path execution** – The corresponding handler in `server/src/app.rs` locks the in-memory orderbook state, applies the action (deposit/order/cancel/withdraw), emits events, and updates the state snapshot.
-3. **Persistence + job enqueue** – The handler writes a `BlobTransaction` plus `OrderbookProverRequest` to Postgres.
-This captures the full replay context (events, nonce, user info, private input).
-4. **Block detection** – `OrderbookProverModule` listens to Hyli blocks, filters transactions that reference the orderbook’s lane, and batches the associated pending jobs.
-5. **Proof generation** – For each pending job, the prover rehydrates the full `FullState`, derives commitment metadata, and calls `ClientSdkProver::prove`, which executes the SP1 zkVM.
-6. **Submission + cleanup** – Once the proof returns, the module builds a `ProofTransaction` and sends it via `node_client.send_tx_proof`.
-Settled transactions are removed from the queue.
-7. **Read APIs + UI updates** – The frontend polls `server-api/` to show the latest depth chart, fills, and balances—the same data the prover replays—so UX stays in sync with provable state.

 ## Architecture at a Glance